gisat/puma/README.md

 - Place – It represents specific place.
 It is possible to link other concepts to Place
 - Period –  Basically it links the data and other metadata to the specific time or interval in time.
 - Area trees – It is possible to structure the data in the area trees.
 Like Continents -> Countries -> Regions
+- Attribute Set – Link of the attributes in the higher order groups.
 - Attribute – Link of the specific piece of the data e.g. column in a table.
+- Tag - Possible for organization of the concepts and searching in them.
 - Permission – This is main concept with respect to authorization toward different resources in the application.
 - User – User of the application.
 He has its credentials and information such as email and name and it is possible to assign permissions to it.
 It is also possible to assign it into the groups and then group permissions are added on top